shaunagm/python-testing-demo/README.md

     virtualenv py-demo-env
     source py-demo-env/bin/activate
     pip install -r requirements.txt

-Finally, check out the very first branch of this tutorial:

-    ^^Insert branch here^^

 Let's make sure that everything is working by generating our website, which should be very simple at this point.
 Type the following into your command line: